Origin: a Latin derivative

 Roman Chamomile grows close to the ground, reaching only up to a foot in height.
-It has gray-green leaves, flowers that resemble a daisy, and smells like apple.
+It has grey-green leaves, flowers that resemble a daisy, and smells like an apple.
 The plant has been nicknamed the “plant’s physician” because it has positive effects on plants growing nearby.
-Ancient Romans used the oil for courage during war.
-While the most common use of chamomile is in teas, Roman Chamomile can also be found in face creams, drinks, hair dyes, shampoos, and perfumes.
-Roman Chamomile has a calming effect on the skin, mind, and body.
-It soothes body systems.
+Ancient Romans used the Roman Chamomile oil for courage during war.
+While the most common use for Chamomile is in tea, Roman Chamomile can also be found in face creams, hair dyes, shampoos, and perfumes.
+Roman Chamomile possesses the capability to calm and positively influence many regions of the body.